DIGITbrain/bb-mysql/docker/readme.rst

 .. warning::
-  Although SSL/TLS is enabled by default in MySQL, when a client connects without certificate or any --ssl option, the connection falls back to unencrypted.
+  Although SSL/TLS is enabled by default in MySQL, when a client connects without a certificate, the connection falls back to non-encrypted one.
   You can check whether SSL is in use:

   .. code-block:: bash